-Notes.
-1. B+, B- need not be the positive and negative part of a single operator; in particular, they need not commute.

-2. While it is not stated as a formal theorem and not applied, Pushnitski [42] mentions (1.21) explicitly (following Corollary 3.2 of his paper).
+- (1) B+ , B- need not be the positive and negative part of a single operator; in particular, they need not commute. - (2) While it is not stated as a formal theorem and not applied, Pushnitski [42] mentions (1.21) explicitly (following [42, Corollary 3.2]).

-We will prove this result in Section 2.
-We'll use this in Section 3 to prove a CLR bound for perturbations of $-\Delta + V_0$, where V_0 is a putatively generic periodic potential in \mathbb{R}^{ν} , $\nu \geq 3$.
-Section 4 will provide an abstract result that shows that if there is an eigenfunction expansion near a gap, with eigenfunctions smooth in a parameter k with energies quadratic in k, then a critical Lieb-Thirring bound holds at that gap edge.
-The proof will reduce to the original critical Lieb-Thirring bound, and so shed no light on why that bound holds (we regard both proofs of that bound [54, 31] as somewhat miraculous).
-In Section 5, we apply the abstract theorem to periodic Schrödinger operators, and so get Theorem 1.1, and in Section 6, to finite gap Jacob matrices, and so get Theorem 1.3.
+We prove this result in Section 2.
+We use this in Section 3 to prove a CLR bound for perturbations of $-\Delta + V_0$, where V_0 is a putatively generic periodic potential in \mathbb{R}^{ν} , $\nu \geq 3$.
+Section 4 provides an abstract result that shows that if there is an eigenfunction expansion near a gap, with eigenfunctions smooth in a parameter k with energies quadratic in k, then a critical Lieb-Thirring bound holds at that gap edge.
+The proof will reduce to the original critical Lieb-Thirring bound, and so shed no light on why that bound holds.
+(We regard both proofs of that bound as somewhat miraculous; see [54], [31].)
+In Section 5, we apply the abstract theorem to periodic Schrödinger operator and so get Theorem 1.1, and in Section 6, we apply to finite gap Jacobi matrices and so get Theorem 1.3.
 Section 7 applies the decoupling results of Section 2 to Dirac operators.